shwetasharma2003/PGLife/README.md

 ## 📝 Project Description

-PF Life is a web-based platform developed as part of my Internshala training project to help users manage their **personal finances**, **savings**, and **goals** in an interactive and secure manner.
-It allows users to track expenses, set financial goals, and gain insights through visual reports.

-This project showcases front-end and back-end development skills using modern web technologies.
+PG Life is a web application designed to help students and working professionals find suitable paying guest (PG) accommodations in various cities.
+The platform allows users to browse available PGs by city, view property details, and sign up or log in to manage their preferences.
+Built using HTML, CSS, Bootstrap, PHP, and MySQL.

 ---